friedelwolff/fmmap/README.rst

 This module is a reimplementation of Python's builtin module mmap.
 It aims to provide better performance while being API compatible with the builtin module.
+Development tracks new Python versions, therefore this module is mostly usable as a backport to older Python versions -- consult the documentation about any changes to the mmap API in Python.
+You should be able to shadow the builtin module and forget about it.

 .. code:: python